-The building is historic, but has level access and changing places facilities.
-You can find out more about Town Hall accessibility on Disabled Go.
+The building is historic but has level access and changing places facilities.
+You can find out more about Town Hall accessibility on the AccessAble website.
 There's a range of parking in the town centre.

 Flag flying at the town hall